MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_streamaudioengine_retrieve_presentation_position.md

 ## -description

-TBD - EVT_ACX_STREAMAUDIOENGINE_RETRIEVE_PRESENTATION_POSITION tells the driver that a request to retrieve the presentation position has been made???.
+The EVT_ACX_STREAMAUDIOENGINE_RETRIEVE_PRESENTATION_POSITION callback function is implemented by the driver and is called to retrieve the current position within the audio data being rended to the stream audio engine node.

 ## -parameters

 ### -param StreamAudioEngine

-An ACXSTREAMAUDIOENGINE ACX audio engine object  that is used in a render circuit, to represent a DSP.
+An existing, initialized, ACXSTREAMAUDIOENGINE object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param PositionInBlocks

-TBD TBD TBD - This is from the KSAUDIO_PRESENTATION_POSITION structure, should that be used here?

 Specifies the block offset from the start of the stream to the current post-decoded, uncompressed position in the stream.
-A "block" refers to the group of channels in the same sample.
-So, for example, in a PCM stream a block is the same as a frame.
-However, for compressed formats a block is a single sample within a frame.
-This means that for a typical MP3 stream that has 1152 samples in a frame, there are 1152 blocks.
+See [KSAUDIO_PRESENTATION_POSITION structure](/windows-hardware/drivers/ddi/ksmedia/ns-ksmedia-ksaudio_presentation_position) for more information on this value.

 ### -param QPCPosition

-TBD TBD TBD - This is from the KSAUDIO_PRESENTATION_POSITION structure, should that be used here?

-Specifies the value of the performance counter at the time that the audio driver reads the presentation position in response to the KSAUDIO_PRESENTATION_POSITION call (TBD Something else in ACX???) .
-A driver writes to this field with the value read from calling KeQueryPerformanceCounter when a snapshot is taken of the presentation position.
+Specifies the value of the performance counter at the time that the audio driver reads the presentation position in response to the callback.
+See [KSAUDIO_PRESENTATION_POSITION structure](/windows-hardware/drivers/ddi/ksmedia/ns-ksmedia-ksaudio_presentation_position) for more information on this value.

 ## -returns